andreaferretti/patty/README.md

   echo "it is a rectangle of height ", height
 ```

-Notice that Patty requires the field you dispatch on to be called `kind`.
+Notice that in the examples, the field you dispatch on is called `kind`, but any other name would do.
 Also, checks are exhaustive: if you miss a case, the compiler will complain.

 One can instead pattern-match on non-variant objects, which essentially amounts to deconstructing fields: